motheblackcat/lk/README.md

 - Check audio logic for enemies "Destroy (gameObject, source.clip.length)"
 - Check global audio logic (is the implementation of an audio manager worthwhile?)
 - The fixed duration for attack and throw should be set according to the animation clip length
-- Character state is not kept between scenes (life)
+- Character state is not kept between scenes (life, sWeapon)
 - Damage boost on enemy (jump while taking damage)
+- Hide UI during scene tansition?